 Rachel shot a few more inflammatory zingers at me, but when I continued in my soft responses, she began to cry!
 Literally.
 Not faking it, but real tears streaming down both cheeks.

-The role play ended by her coming toward me and hugging me and wanting to be close to me.
+The role play ended with her coming toward me and hugging me and wanting to be close to me.

 As we continue the work of learning to parent our children wisely, may we all remember Rachel’s tears and the power of a soft and gentle answer to lead us toward reconciliation and reconnection with our children.